jmtgo/strong-coupling-constant/README.md

 Cpdf will be calculated using data from pdf sets listed in linux-shelves read me.

+For different factorisation and renormalisation values there is an individual shelve, with format twojet_(0.5,0.5), for all combinations of 0.5,1,2 except (1,1) which is just twojet as this is the best approximation.
+The keys within each shelve is the same.
+There are eight scales in total (Except the (1,1) scale).

 twojet, threjet and fourjet are shelves with different keys with the following structure, they are stored in the repositary linux-shelves:
 - [0112] = CT10 pdf set with as = 0112
 - [CT10nloij] = CT10 pdf set 2nd approximation for the pdf up to 68% confidence level 'ij' number.